How To Recognize And Disarm A Narcissist’s Manipulative “Hoovering”

 Remind yourself that their new relationships aren’t evidence of change—they’re new stages for the same performance.
 The jealousy you feel is natural, but not a reason to reengage.
 Block them on social media so you’re not subjected to these displays.
 Focus on your healing journey rather than their narrative.
 If they’ve truly changed, they wouldn’t be trying to manipulate your emotions through jealousy.
 Your value doesn’t diminish because someone else has taken your place in a toxic dynamic.

-12. They Claim To Have Changed In Exactly The Ways You Asked
+12. They Claim They’ve Changed In The Ways You Wanted

 Remember those important changes you requested during your relationship that they dismissed or argued against?
 Suddenly they’re telling you they’ve made precisely those adjustments—as if your leaving was just an extreme way to communicate your needs rather than a necessary step for your wellbeing.